tigrawap/slit/README.md

 Output is not readline-compatible; It is runs in terminal mode, which means your terminal doesn't get clogged by all the logs you are reading.

 ### Installation
 Best way is to get Go on your system and compile yourself.
-With Go it's easy then it sounds - download and install from https://golang.org/dl/
+With Go it's easier then it sounds - download and install from https://golang.org/dl/

 If you are just installing go, make sure that you got `$GOPATH/bin` in your `PATH`